MA Translation & Professional Language Skills

-These include translation, editing and revision, précis writing, public service interpreting and proofreading.
-The programme also covers real-world skills such as translation management and setting up in business as a translator.
+These include translation, editing and revision, précis writing, public service and commercial interpreting and proofreading.
+The course also covers real-world skills such as translation management and setting up in business as a translator.

 Placements are normally organised during the year with the language services of international organisations, government departments or translation companies.

 You can find out more about this course by viewing a recording of our webinar.